mmckechney/SqlBuildManager/docs/kubernetes.md

 ```

-Once the pods are deployed, they will start up as `container worker` by:
+Once the pods are deployed, they will start up as `k8s worker` by:

 1. Retrieving the secrets from the `sbm` volume
 2. Retrieving the configuration settings from the `runtime` volume